Y linkage: Guppies

 In guppies, Y-linked genes help determine sex selection.
 This is done indirectly by traits that allow the guppy to appear more attractive to a prospective mate.
 These traits were shown to be on the Y-chromosome and thus Y-linked.
 Also in guppies, it appears that the four measures of sexual activity is Y-linked.

 Rats

 Hypertension, or high blood pressure, appears to be Y-linked in the hypertensive rat.
-One loci was autosomal.
+One locus was autosomal.
 However, the second component appeared to be Y-linked.
 This held through the third generation of rats.
 Male offspring with a hypertensive father had significantly higher blood pressure than male offspring with a hypertensive mother indicating that a component of the trait was Y-linked.
 The results were not the same in females as in males, further hinting at a Y-component.

 Genes on the human Y chromosome

 In general, traits that exist on the Y chromosome are Y-linked because they only occur on that chromosome and do not change in recombination.

 As of 2000, a number of genes were known to be Y-linked, including: